larryhastings/big/README.md

 If none of the separators are found in the string, returns a tuple containing `s` unchanged followed by two empty strings.

+Returns a tuple of slices of `s`—including zero-length boundary slices when needed—so concatenating the returned values reconstitutes the original `s`.

 `multipartition` is *greedy:* if two or more separators appear at the leftmost location in `s`, `multipartition` partitions using the longest matching separator.
 For example: